Rumour has it that we're entering a recession.

 Last month, the American Bureau of Economic Analysis reported that the Gross Domestic Product (GDP) had dropped 1.6% in Q1 and 0.9% in Q2, a common sign of economic recession.
 At the same time, many sectors of the economy have been thriving, with companies like Amazon, Walmart and Shell reporting their greatest profits in years.
 The U.S. labor market has also remained strong, creating 2.7 million jobs in six months and lowering the unemployment rate to 3.5% — a level rarely seen during a recession.

-As experts wrestle with conflicting data, whether the U.S. is currently in a recession has become more of a semantic debate.
+As experts wrestle with conflicting data, the debate over whether the U.S. is currently in a recession has become largely semantic.
 Ultimately, people are struggling as prices continue to soar, the cost of borrowing rises and layoffs increase across the country.
 Consumer sentiment has reached a new low, forecasting a wave of cautious spending.
 As a result, organizations sit in limbo, depending on a ‘wait and see’ mentality…

 Learning from History